Sachins0/Base_Node.js_Template_with_Sequelize/README.md

 ```
 npx sequelize init
 ```
-you may have to use
+-> or you may have to use
 ```
 npx sequelize init --force
 ```